stac-utils/stac-server/README.md

 ## Development

-Sat-api includes a number of NPM packages (in the packages/ directory) that are used to create and populate an instance of sat-api.
-See the [sat-utils org on NPM](https://www.npmjs.com/org/sat-utils) for the full list of packages.
-[Lerna](https://github.com/lerna/lerna) is used for for managing these packages.

-The latest version released is on the [master branch](https://github.com/sat-utils/sat-api/tree/master), and the latest development version is on the [develop](https://github.com/sat-utils/sat-api/tree/develop) branch.
+The latest released version is on the [master branch](https://github.com/sat-utils/sat-api/tree/master), and the latest development version is on the [develop](https://github.com/sat-utils/sat-api/tree/develop) branch.

 ### Building local version

     # Install dependencies in package.json
     $ yarn

-    # Run lerna boostrap to link together packages and install those package dependencies
-    $ yarn bootstrap

     # Run the build command in each of the packages (runs webpack)
     $ yarn build